“Even help from safe

 “Better ease up there,” I said, joining him between the basket and Emporium’s sidewalk flower stand.
-“Before you keel over under a streetcar or something…”
+“Before you keel over or something.”

 “Me?
 Not wit Jesus by mah side,” Brother Joe wheezed, wiping a blue hanky across his brow.
 “I serves the Lord, He look afta me.
 Thas God’s way, praise be.
-Come to Jesus!
 Pray to Jesus…”

 “Hey Joe, watcha know,” yelled the florist, reaching out of his color rich, covered flower stand, handing the preacher a pink carnation for his frayed lapel.
-“Still shovelin’ out as much holy bullshit as you can, huh?
-Still smilin’ about it.”
+“Still shovelin’ out as much holy bullshit as you can, huh?”

 “See, boy,” he winked his cataract eye.
 “Lord keep lookin’ mah way, protects hizzown, dontcha know…” Then he rallied to shoot over just beyond the store’s entranceway to some of his spiritual cohorts: Sister Blain of the Harbor Light Mission and Emelia, a blind woman who had tooled her zither beneath Emporium show windows since Packards, DeSotos, Kaisers and Crosleys were all the doormen’s rage.